 What does Engine oil do in your Car?

 Engine oil also keeps your engine clean by filtering out soot and unburned fuel that enters the engine case.
-Over time, oil accumulates contaminants and loses viscosity (the ability to flow into every nook and cranny).
-Contaminants cause friction as parts rub together.
+Over time, oil accumulates contaminants and loses viscosity (the ability to flow into every nook and cranny) and this is when you know you should look for an Oil Change NYC service.
+If the oil is not replaced on time, contaminants cause friction as parts rubs together.
 Friction wears out those parts faster.
 The damage caused by these conditions is irreversible without an engine overhaul or replacement.

 How many miles between oil changes?

 Many people still go by the old 3 month or 3,000 mile rule for oil changes, but this is probably too much for most modern cars.
 Many car manufacturers specify longer service intervals for newer models, such as every 6 months or 5,000 miles under regular driving conditions.
 Check your owner’s manual to see what your manufacturer recommends.

 The type of driving we do also affects our oil change needs;

 Frequent cold starts, extreme heat, and towing, are all examples of types of driving that can shorten our oil life.
 Also, repeated short trips (under 5 miles) are one of the most overlooked enemies of oil life.
 Any of these driving conditions can create the need to shorten your service interval by 25% to 35% depending on the severity.

 Choosing the Right Oil for Your Used Car

 So how do you choose which oil to put in your engine?
 The best way is to see what your manufacturer recommends.
 In every car’s owner’s manual, the manufacture gives recommendations on what oil to use in the engine under normal use.
 Some people opt to use other oils, but for the most part these recommendations work.